 MenFive® is approved by WHO for use in people between 1 and 85 years of age and will prevent not just death from meningitis, but disability in survivors who would otherwise suffer lifelong social and economic consequences.

-MenFive® currently forms part of the meningococcal vaccine stockpile available for use in reactive vaccine campaigns for outbreaks in Africa—a huge achievement, but just the first step.
+MenFive® currently forms part of the meningococcal vaccine stockpile available for use in reactive vaccine campaigns for outbreaks in Africa.
+It was used for the first time in March 2024 to tackle a meningitis C outbreak in Nigeria.
+This is a huge achievement, but just the first step.
 To fully realize MenFive®’s lifesaving potential, it needs to be provided in preventative mass vaccination campaigns and introduced in routine immunization programs across the meningitis belt.
 Longer term, MenFive® could be considered for use in other parts of the world or for travelers headed to areas where meningococcal meningitis circulates.

-The WHO Strategic Advisory Group of Experts is expected to issue guidance and recommendations about use of MenFive® in the sub-Saharan African region in late 2023.
+In October 2023 the WHO Strategic Advisory Group of Experts on Immunization recommended that all countries in the meningitis belt introduce the vaccine.
 This guidance will allow interested countries and procurement agencies such as Gavi to prepare for introduction in the coming seasons.
 The introduction of new MMCVs such as MenFive® will bring us one step closer to the global goal of Defeating Meningitis by 2030.

 One thing is certain, though: with MenFive® the African meningitis belt will never be the same.